Hiking in Big Bear

 - Carry a map with you and plan your route before you venture off.
 Pick up maps at our Visitor Center.

-- Tell someone where you're going and carry a phone to access help if necessary.
+- Whether venturing alone or with friends, tell someone where you're going and carry a phone to call help if necessary.

-- In winter, if there is snow, hiking trails on the North Shore are best.
+- In winter, hiking trails on the North Shore are best.
 The snow melts faster and trails are more accessible.

 - Always yield to uphill hikers, bikers, and horseback riders.